Menu Close

 Portrait of Billie, 1992

-This classic solo was inspired by the music and life of Billie Holiday, premiered at the Pillow in 1960 with choreographer John Butler partnering Carmen de Lavallade.
+This classic solo was inspired by the music and life of Billie Holiday, premiering at the Pillow in 1960 with choreographer John Butler partnering Carmen de Lavallade.
 More than 30 years later, de Lavallade revived the work for this Pillow Gala performance attended by Butler.

 More Details

-Playing 6 of 15
+Playing 13 of 20

 Next: